-Height mast / slide frame
+Height mast / slide frame.

 It is important that movement between the sliding frame and the height mast should be kept to a minimum.
-If the movement becomes too great the booms will not clear the front supports by an adequate margin when you are folding them in
+If the movement becomes too great the booms will not clear the front supports by an adequate margin when you are folding them in.

-There are nylon wear pads in between the height mast and slide frame, 4 at each side.

-Check that these are O.K. then adjust the slide frame with the two adjustable slides fitted to the offside of the frame, one at the top and one at the bottom (see right)
+There are nylon wear pads inbetween the height mast and slide frame, 4 at each side.
+Check that these are O.K. then the slide frame needs adjusting by the two adjusting slides fitted to the offside of the frame, one at the top and one at the bottom.